MRSRL/slfrank/README.md

-# SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization
+# SLfRank: Shinnar-Le-Roux Pulse Design using Rank Factorization

 This repo contains code for the SLfRank pulse design algorithm.